M14 (New York City bus)

 The 14th Street Crosstown Line is a public transit line in Manhattan, New York City, running primarily along 14th Street from Chelsea or the West Village to the Lower East Side.
-Originally a streetcar line, it is now the M14 bus route, operated by the New York City Transit Authority.
-The line's two variants, the M14A SBS and M14D SBS, use Avenue A and Avenue D respectively from 14th Street south into the Lower East Side.
+Originally a streetcar line, it is now the M14 bus route, operated by the New York City Transit Authority under the MaBSTOA subsidiary.
+The line's two variants, the M14A SBS and M14D SBS, use Avenue A and Avenue D respectively from 14th Street south to the Lower East Side.

 Route description and service

 Both M14 services share the 14th Street Crosstown corridor between 9th Avenue on the West Side and Avenue A on the Lower East Side.
 The "A" and "D" designations refer to the north–south streets used by each service within the Lower East Side (Avenue A and Avenue D respectively).

 West of 9th Avenue, the M14A SBS turns south along Hudson Street, terminating at Bleecker Street at Abingdon Square Park.
 The M14D SBS meanwhile, travels north to Chelsea Piers, serving Hudson River Park and the Chelsea Market.
 Until Select Bus Service was implemented, the M14A SBS followed this route during the overnight hours.
 This was changed to operate to Abingdon Square at all times.
 At the east end of the corridor, the M14A SBS turns south at Avenue A (which becomes Essex Street south of Houston Street), then east along Grand Street to the FDR Drive on the East River coastline.
-The M14D SBS travels along Avenue C, East 10th Street, then south along Avenue D (becoming Columbia Street) to Delancey Street at the Baruch Houses.
+The M14D SBS travels along Avenue C, East 10th Street, then south along Avenue D (becoming Columbia Street) to Houston Street, turning east onto Houston Street and running along FDR Drive to Delancey Street.

-During weekday rush hours, some M14 SBS buses make short turn runs, resulting in some westbound M14 buses terminating at either Union Square or Eighth Avenue, and some eastbound M14 buses to terminate at First Avenue.
+During weekday rush hours, some M14 SBS buses make short turn runs, resulting in some westbound M14 buses terminating at either Union Square or Eighth Avenue, and some eastbound M14 buses terminating at First Avenue.
 These trips may be signed as just the M14, without any letter suffix.